rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Our storage approach consists of three different indexes that are used for storing additions and deletions in different triple component orders, namely: `SPO`, `POS` and `OSP`.
-The reason for five indexes instead of all six possible component orders, as is typically done in [other approaches](cite:cites rdf3x,hexastore), is because we only aim to evaluate all triple pattern queries efficiently without having to go over the whole index.
+The reason for three indexes instead of all six possible component orders, as is typically done in [other approaches](cite:cites rdf3x,hexastore), is because we only aim to evaluate all triple pattern queries efficiently without having to go over the whole index.
 Other approaches are typically also interested in the final triple order for more efficient joining of streams.